-Avalon is considering reactivating its wholly-owned Warren Township Anorthosite project in view of growing demand for the calcium feldspar product, which is being driven by innovation in glass technology and space exploration technology.
+Avalon is considering reactivating its wholly-owned Warren Township Anorthosite Project in view of growing demand for the calcium feldspar product, which is being driven by innovation in glass technology and space exploration technology.
+The property is covered by a lease of 688 hectares (1,699 acres).
 The high-quality calcium feldspar product is used in the manufacture of reinforcing glass fibre and other industrial products, such as mineral fillers.
 The market has continued to grow with new emerging cleantech applications, such as composites for wind turbine blades.
-The Company is now in the process of compiling all the historic drilling and analytical data and bringing them into up to date digital file formats.
-This was supported by a recently completed drone topographic and photographic digital survey.
-Samples of crushed anorthosite have recently been shipped to a potential customer outside Canada.